Skip to main content Skip to secondary navigation

 The HIT Fund awards are for Stanford University innovators whose work has progressed towards developing solutions for scalable end use applications.
 The awards are intended to provide the needed funding for de-risking critical activities that enable technology transfer to industry or the formation of a start-up.

 Funding must be for projects undertaken at Stanford University that have a disclosure filed with the Office of Technology Licensing.
-Proposals must include an active faculty member (PI) at Stanford.
+Proposals must include a Stanford faculty PI or sponsor.
 This is a competitive selection process and only the top-ranked proposals will be awarded.

 Key Dates